corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 DCC Revocation Kid-Type index is distributed on CDN on the following path: `dcc-rl/<kid><type>`.
 DCC Revocation KID-Type-X-Y Chunk is distributed on CDN on the following path: `<kid><type>/<x>/<y>/chunk`.

+The published data in the CDN will be deleted and recreated just in case is received new Revocation List data(with new Etag) from IBM/Ubirch.

 ## App Features

 Starting with version 2.8 there is now the possibility to submit encrypted check-ins.
 For clients to check whether this feature is enabled on the cwa-server a new app feature [```EVREG_UNENCRYPTED_CHECKINS_ENABLED```](../services/distribution/src/main/resources/application.yaml) is introduced.